MysteryGenius/AxonGeek/README.md

 # Start the Livebook server
 livebook server

-# See all the configuration options
-livebook server --help
 ```

+Once the server is up we can navigate to AxonGeek's folder and open the livebook